Dianne Lee

 Dianne Littlehales, known professionally as Dianne Lee, is an English singer and actress from Sheffield.
-She is best known for being half of entertainment duo Peters and Lee.
+She is best known for being one half of the musical duo Peters and Lee.

 Early life

 Dianne Littlehales was born in Sheffield.
 She started to attend a local dancing school after her brother and sister joined, and made her first public performances at the age of four.
 When she left school, she worked as a chorus line dancer, before performing in pantomimes, theatre, and cabaret.
 She moved to London in 1968 for television and stage work with her cousin Liz and joined the Pamela Devis Dancers, the resident dance troupe at the London Palladium, before she and Liz formed the Hailey Twins and toured the provincial nightclub circuit.

 Career

 Peters and Lee

 In 1970, after Liz implied that she wanted to go solo, Lennie Peters, who frequently shared bills with the Hailey Twins, instructed Lee to allow her to do so and suggested that she form a duo with him.
 Initially called Lennie Peters and Melody, their name was changed by management to avoid connotations of being a reggae act, and Peters and Lee toured the Northern club circuit for three years and then made six appearances on Opportunity Knocks, prompting Philips Records to sign them; they would later enter the UK Singles Chart with "Welcome Home" (No. 1, 15–21 July 1973), "By Your Side" (No. 39), "Don't Stay Away Too Long" (No. 3), "Rainbow" (No. 17), and "Hey Mr. Music Man" (No. 16) and the UK Albums Chart with We Can Make It (No. 1, 12–25 August 1973), By Your Side (No. 9), Rainbow (No. 6), Favourites (No. 2), and Invitation (No. 44).
-The band broke up in 1980, but got back together in 1986, toured vacation resorts, and release a self-titled album in 1989; they continued to perform until 1992, when Peters announced he was suffering from cancer, which would claim his life later that year.
+The duo broke up in 1980, but got back together in 1986 to tour vacation resorts and release a self-titled album in 1989; they continued to perform until 1992, when Peters announced he was suffering from cancer, which would claim his life later that year.
 Lee then went into acting, and performed in cabaret.